 This contagious viral illness usually isn’t serious.

-Children under age 5 are most likely to catch it, through coughs, sneezes, and fluid from blisters.
+Children under age 5 are most likely to catch it, through saliva, fluid from blisters and possibly viral shedding through stool.

 - Sore throat